-Course title Course title & Code Cr s Credit distributio course on of the Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) Human Planning (DSE 7) Resource 4 3 1 0 Class XII Basics of Human Resource Management
+Course title & Code Credit s Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) Human Planning (DSE 7) Resource 4 3 1 0 Class XII Basics of Human Resource Management

 - To equip the learners to understand the fundamentals of human resource function of workforce planning through application of tools, techniques and various concepts related to human resource planning. - To familiarise the learners with HR information system, strategic HR planning.